ORNL researchers learn more about biomass recalcitrance

 Under the INCITE allocation, the team ran a classic molecular dynamics simulation with a code called GROMACS (for Groningen Machine for Chemical Simulations).
 The code monitored 3 million atoms and used 30,000 of Jaguar’s cores, which means that each core was responsible for 100 atoms.
 The application provides information on the interaction of water with the cellulose, degree of lignin aggregation, shapes of lignin molecules, diffusion constants, etc.

-The researchers received another 78 million INCITE hours this year to run an adapted version of GROMACS that can take advantage of Titan’s speedy GPUs, making the updated application 10 times bigger and much faster than the one run on Jaguar.
+The researchers received another 78 million INCITE hours in 2013 to run an adapted version of GROMACS that can take advantage of Titan’s speedy GPUs, making the updated application 10 times bigger and much faster than the one run on Jaguar.

 The Titan supercomputer is capable of more than 27,000 trillion calculations per second, and is the fastest open-science supercomputer in America.
 OLCF’s hybrid machine includes CPUs and NVIDIA GPUs, which are computational accelerators originally found in gaming systems.
 The GPUs provide the processing power needed to simulate larger and more realistic systems and accelerate scientific discovery.